This post contains affiliate links. If you buy through these links, I may earn a small commission.

 How to Use and Preserve Rhubarb

 Want to learn how to pressure can Rhubarb so you can enjoy it all year long?
 Home canned rhubarb is a really good way to use some of the harvest, especially if you have large plants that need to be picked.
+Process pints for use all year round.

 This winter, you’ll be able to grab a jar or two from your pantry and bake a rhubarb crisp or a pie.
+Or grab a couple of quarts of rhubarb to make a pie.

 (Courtesy of Back to Our Roots)